 Under the circumstances, the Marshal refrained from letting go of Frank Scott, using him as a human shield as he and Deputy Marshal Gillett carefully backed out the door.
 Only then did he release his two-fisted grip on Scott.
 In the resulting flurry of indignant letters between Captain Baylor and El Paso officials over the incident the Manning Brothers were happy to paint Dallas as if he had ingested too much alcohol or opium.

 Under public pressure, Dallas Stoudenmire, James Manning, Frank Manning and Dr George Felix Manning signed an actual peace treaty on April 16th witnessed by 4 citizens of El Paso.
 Neither side bothered to abide by the treaty and tensions continued.

 On May 27th, 1882, the El Paso City Council confronted Marshal Stoudenmire in a meeting at Tiboli Hall.
 One member even had a shotgun within reach in case Dallas grew violent.
-The council spelled out how the Marshal had become too drunk or far-gone on opium on most days to perform his duties and he was suspected of pocketing fees to feed his appetites instead of passing on those fees to the council.
+The council spelled out how the Marshal had become too drunk or far-gone on opium on most days to perform his duties and he was suspected of pocketing fees from fines to feed his appetites instead of passing on those fees to the council.